Greenstand/treetracker-decisions/0012-species-data.md

     mappings between the localname (= morphotype) and a vetted list of global names (these may also just be morphotype codes in the case where the final scientific name has not been settled).
-E.g., `"Mangifera indica"@orgX` is mapped to global `MANGINDI`.
+E.g., `"mangga"@orgX` is mapped to global `MANGINDI`.
 Once this vetting has happened, individual trees can are then linked out to the global knowledge base.
-E.g., wood densities can be imported and carbon calculations could be made.
+E.g., wood densities can be imported and carbon calculations could thus be made.

 ### Modified schema